FredYenDesigns/One-Click-Install-Chaincoin/README.md

 ---------
-mnscripts
+One-Click Install
 ---------

 Version: 0.1.1.3
-Scripts for installing and updating masternode coins such as ChainCoin and SocialSend easily.
+Scripts for installing and updating masternode coins such as ChainCoin easily.
 Installs Masternode, generate a key and the conf line for you.
 Experimental script, use at your own risk!!!

 ----------------
 Supported coins
 ----------------
--ChainCoin, Social Send
+-ChainCoin

 ---------------
 Tested Systems: